aviumlabs/phoenix-compose/README.md

 >

-parent\_directory is the name of the project/repository used in the `gh repo create` command.
+ The name of the parent directory is the same as the name of repository created after running `gh repo create` command.
  See Creating a Repository From this Template below.

 The src directory is empty until docker compose up is run.
 On the first run